Beyond Stellar Rank: Control Parameters for Scalable Optical Non-Gaussian State Generation: Multi-Mode Non-Gaussian State Generators

-defined in Eq.~\eqref{eq:idler_operator} to the $m$-th control mode.
+defined in Eq.~\eqref{eq:idler_operator} to the $m$-th control mode,whose exact form can be computed via the \choijam{} isomorphism (Appendix~\ref{sec:choi_mat}).
+Again, note that this change can be experimentally implemented simply by modifying the initial Gaussian state $\ket{G}$ prior to the photon-number measurement, without actually performing the Gaussian filter operation \cite{gaussian_filter}.
 By sequencially applying this ``approximation filter'' for all the control modes, we can obtain a new non-Gaussian state generator with reduced measured photon numbers $\bm{n}'$, but approximating the original output state.
 Note that the the result of this process may depend on the order of the control modes in which the approximations are applied.